 Even if it's just for 5 hours a month, having that extra pair of hands to handle tasks you don't want to do will save you lots of time, energy and money in the long-run.

 09. Implement A Client Offboarding System

-Client onboarding is a popular topic in the online world, but no one ever talks about project handoff.
+Client onboarding is a popular topic in the online world, but no one ever talks about client offboarding.

 10. Start Batching Regular Tasks

 Lastly, I want to talk about batching.
-All designers should have batch days.
+All freelance designers should have batch days.

 A batch day is a day when you handle ONE task only.
-For example, I have batch days for blogging, email marketing and creating content.
-It allows me to handle them on one day- no more- so that I can focus on more important things like client work.
+For example, I have batch days for blogging and creating video content.

-It's the best way of being productive and getting as much done as possible with the time you have, because batch days allow your mind to focus on one task only instead of flitting from one thing to another and not getting much done- or getting much done to the standard you want.
+It's the best way of being productive and getting as much done as possible with the time you have because batch days allow your mind to focus on one task only instead of flitting from one thing to another and not getting much done - or not getting it done to the standard you want.

 * All links with an * next to them are affiliate links.
 But don’t worry, I only recommend products I use and love!